clairep94/starling-roundup/tech-test-notes/Day2.md

 - Add pinia for state storage -- similar to redux in React
   - In the project I work on at Just Eat, we store use a Pinia store for userIdentity so that it's accessible throughout the app, and also store it in the browser local storage, so I opted to implement this pattern as well.
-- Added the [notification store](../store/notifications.ts), and the [user identity store](../store/userIdentity.ts).
-See co-located tests for their responsibilities.
+- Added the [notification store](../store/notifications.ts), the [user identity store](../store/userIdentity.ts), and the [accounts store](../store/accounts.ts) See co-located tests for their responsibilities.

+  - When user logs in with their token, they call `GET /api/v2/accounts` with the user identity store
+  - If successful, the user ID store stores the token in pinia & local storage, then saves the account info in the accounts store in pinia and local storage.

 - Installed the [Pie Design System - Just Eat's public component library](https://www.pie.design/)
   - I couldn't find a public Starling Component Library, so I opted to use this one due to familiarity.
   - This allowed me easy access to [icons](https://www.pie.design/foundations/iconography/library/) and components like the [Toast notification](https://www.pie.design/components/toast/)